 - Ensure that the person in custody is treated fairly by police officers, whilst being questioned in custody

-- Complete appropriate paperwork
+- Complete appropriate monitoring forms online

 - Contact Mind staff to inform of your availability via Booking facility for the service each week and once agreed, ensure that you can be contacted at this time

-- Following the agreed safety procedures
+- Following the agreed safety procedures, respecting confidentiality and professional boundaries

 - Provide onward referral information where appropriate, to relevant Mind services to support detained persons.